lschroyer/MIDS_W210Capstone_Fall22_AniML/fastapi_ui/app/pages/home.md

     Using your mannualy labeled dataset, we train a custom Artificial Intelligence (AI) model that will accurately hone in on your objects of interest.

 4. <span style="color:black"> **Relax**</span>

     With your model hosted on an API endpoint, simple add images as you need and we’ll do the rest.
 Relax as your huge datasets are filtered down to items of interest and beautiful analytics are shared.

+5. <span style="color:black"> **Relax**</span>

+    With your model hosted on an API endpoint, simple add images as you need and we’ll do the rest.
+Relax as your huge datasets are filtered down to items of interest and beautiful analytics are shared.